 Mobile phones can be a distraction, a trigger or on occasions a safeguarding concern, therefore we discourage pupils from bringing mobile phones into school.
-There is a safe place for them to be locked away should pupils want them to be.
 We are also aware that the lack of being able to contact family may provoke extreme anxiety responses and in turn create situations that are incompatible with the safety of others or the pupil concerned.
-As such, how mobile phone expectations are managed will be personalised to each pupil.
+We expect all pupils who bring mobile phones into school that their phones must be handed in on arriving into school during tutorial sessions.
+Students will be permitted access to their phones during lunch break but are expected to return them to their tutors at the end of lunch.